Trump cuts refugee cap to lowest level ever, depicts them on campaign trail as a threat and burden

 The Trump administration has all but shut the door to new asylum applicants during the past six months, adopting emergency enforcement measures that allow U.S. agents to rapidly “expel” 90 percent of border-crossers back to Mexico.

-“Since the beginning of the pandemic, the administration has attempted to achieve much of its anti-immigration agenda under the guise of a public health rationale, but it’s a bad faith excuse,” Vignarajah said.
+“Since the beginning of the pandemic, the administration has attempted to achieve much of its anti-immigration agenda under the guise of a public health rationale, but it’s a bad-faith excuse,” Vignarajah said.

 “We have shown as we have resettled thousands of refugees that there’s no evidence any of these arrivals have endangered Americans,” she said.
 “Refugees come to this country after the most extreme vetting procedures, including medical-health checks.”